 SAD tip 1: Let in some light

 To quote Harry Potter, happiness can be found in the darkest of times, if one only remembers to turn on the light – literally.
 Open the curtains and let in as much natural light as possible, but also use artificial sources since daylight hours are limited.
-Make things cosier with fairy lights and candles, keep your vitamin D topped up with supplements (one Spooniehacker contributor swears by this vegan spray used just twice a week), and invest in a daylight alarm clock.
+Make things cosier with fairy lights and candles, keep your vitamin D topped up with supplements (one Spooniehacker contributor swears by a vegan Vitamin D spray used just twice a week), and invest in a daylight alarm clock.

-Last winter I bought the Coulax Wake-up Light and was surprised what a difference it made.
+Last winter I bought the Coulax Wake-Up Light and was surprised what a difference it made.
 The sunrise alarm eases the challenge of getting out of bed by mimicking true daybreak with energising ‘daylight’ gradually streaming in half an hour before the alarm tone, while the lamp gives a little boost whenever it is switched on, improving my productivity through the day.

 SAD tip 2: Light the fire

 A fellow spoonie tells me that last winter was the best they’ve ever had in terms of their mental and physical health – and they attribute this to having access to an open fire in their home.
 Burning one in the evening or during a grey day creates light, warmth, and a comforting mood-lifting atmosphere.

 If, however, you don’t have a usable fireplace there are alternatives, from fake fires to tricking your brain into thinking there’s a fire by filling a fireplace with red candles, or even maybe a Himalayan Fire Bowl, which is on the Spooniehacker Christmas list.